andygarcia86/python-bi/README.md

 The API is built in with Flask Python application.

-## Client App
+## Client Application (Angular Version)

-The Client side is built in with Angular 9.
+There is a Client application built with Angular 9, using the Admin template [Core UI](https://coreui.io/angular/) free version.

+## Client Application (React Version)

+There is a Client application built with React, using the Admin template [Core UI](https://coreui.io/react/) free version.

 ## Database